-- There'll be an improved Files app for accessing all your saved data stored in iCloud.
+- There is an improved Files app for accessing all your saved data stored in iCloud.
 Including the ability to access file servers.

-- New keyboard shortcuts and gestures, including support for keyboard shortcuts when a keyboard is plugged in.
+- New keyboard shortcuts and gestures have arrived, including support for keyboard shortcuts when a keyboard is plugged in.

-- You will be able to connect a mouse (although it looks like this is an accessibility feature)
+- You can connect a mouse (via an accessibility feature).